mmalkindi/advpro-tutorial11-minikube/README.md

 When running `kubectl get` with `-n kube-system` option, the output did not list the pods/services that we have created during the tutorial because those were created under the `default` namespace.
 The command will run on the `default` namespace unless it's specified (like in the latter invocation).

+## Reflection: Rolling Update & Kubernetes Manifest File

+> Q: What is the difference between Rolling Update and Recreate deployment strategy?

+A: ...

+> Q: Try deploying the Spring Petclinic REST using Recreate deployment strategy and document your attempt

+A: ...

+> Q: Prepare different manifest files for executing Recreate deployment strategy.

+A: ...

+> Q: What do you think are the benefits of using Kubernetes manifest files?
+> Recall your experience in deploying the app manually and compare it to your experience when deploying the same app
+> by applying the manifest files (i.e., invoking `kubectl apply -f` command) to the cluster.

+A: ...